Sophomores Shadewald, Haith already leading Illinois State volleyball

 Haith, a 6-2 middle blocker, was third with 186 kills and paced the team with 102 blocks.

-“I feel like we have lot more competiveness, just a lot of good, energetic people,” Haith said.
+“I feel like we have lot more competitiveness, just a lot of good, energetic people,” Haith said.
 “We have a lot to prove still.”

 Pleased how Shadewald and Haith performed when called upon last season, Matters expects progress from the pair.